-The apo(a) phenotype was analyzed with high-resolution phenotyping with sodium dodecyl sulfate agarose gel electrophoresis (SDS-agarose) under reducing conditions as outlined previously [13] with slight modifications.
+Plasma samples were kindly donated by the Immunohaematology and Transfusional Service of IRCCS San Matteo Foundation (Pavia, Italy), and were derived from healthy plasma donors aged between 18 and 60 years old.
+The apo(a) phenotype was analyzed bywith high-resolution phenotyping with sodium dodecyl sulfate agarose gel electrophoresis (SDS-agarose) under reducing conditions as outlined previously [13] with slight modifications.

 Briefly, 15 μl of EDTA-plasma samples were pretreated with 30 μl of a reducing solution.
-The submarine electrophoretic run was performed on 1% SDS-agarose SDS-agarose gel and electrophoresis was carried out in tank buffer for 14 h at 80 V and 0.04 A. Reduced samples (20 μl) were applied in wells, at 3 cm from the cathode of the gel.
-The separated proteins were transferred onto a nitrocellulose membrane (Bio-Rad, Segrate, Italy) by a capillary blotting technique and tested with a polyclonal anti-human Lp(a) antiserum from rabbit (DAKO, Glostrup, Denmark) diluted 1:500 in 1% BSA overnight,.
+The submarine electrophoretic run was performed on a\1% SDS-ngarose\SDS-agarose gel and electrophoresis was carried out in tank buffer for 14 h at 80 V and 0.04 A for 14 h.
+Reduced samples (20 μl) were applied into wells, at 3 cm from the cathode of the gel.
+The separated proteins were transferred onto a nitrocellulose membrane (Bio-Rad, Segrate, Italy) by a capillary blotting technique and tested with a rabbit\polyclonal anti-human Lp(a) antiserum from rabbit\(DAKO, Glostrup, Denmark) diluted 1:500 in 1% BSA overnight7.
 A peroxidase-conjugated goat anti-rabbit immunoglobulin (DAKO, Glostrup, Denmark, 1:1000 in TBS) was used as a secondary antibody.
 The membrane was developed with 50 ml of TBS, 500 μl of hydrogen peroxide, 30 mg of 4-chloro-1-naphthol (4CN) dissolved in 10 ml of cold methanol for 15 min.
 The reaction was then stopped washing with water.
 Relative band mobility was determined as referred to the mobility of apo(a) standard isoforms included in each blot (values: 35, 27, 23, 19, and 14 KIV-2 repeats; Immuno AG, Wien, Austria).
-Thus the estimated number of K-IV repeats in each sample was calculated.
+Thus and the-estimated number of K-IV-2 repeats in each sample was thus calculated.